 Taking an exam is stressful enough for most WPI students, but when your learning style doesn't work well with a typical classroom exam setting, it's even more difficult.

 Because individual students work best in a variety of environments, WPI works hard to make sure each student has the opportunity to achieve to the fullest potential, regardless of disability.
-To help this, the Office of Disability Services (ODS) proctors exams throughout the academic year to offer accommodations for students who might need an alternative setting or other testing-based accommodations.
+To help this, the Office of Accessibility Services (OAS) proctors exams throughout the academic year to offer accommodations for students who might need an alternative setting or other testing-based accommodations.

 “Our goal is to level the playing field,” says Laura Rosen, ODS director.
 “Testing accommodations are not an advantage, but rather provide students the same opportunities as their peers.”